AdaCore/aws/readme.txt

    - Change Templates_Parser Release routine to use less stack space.
 Fixes a problem found on FreeBSD.

+   - Simplify a bit the build procedure as it is not needed to set the ADA_PROJECT_PATH to the <aws_root>/.build/projects directory.

+   - Work as been done in AWS architecture for better interoperability with PolyORB.

+   - Fix SOAP/WSDL interoperability problem when the xsi:type information was not present in the payload.
+This has been tested against gSOAP implementation.

+   - MIME.Content_Type routine has now a default parameter.
+It is possible to specify something else than the application/octet-stream default mime type.

    - Plus many small fixes, enhancements, API comments, and documentation work.